 They can be white, brown, or black, depending on their role in the colony.
-Worker termites are usually lighter in color, while soldiers and reproductive termites (swarmers) are darker.
+Worker termites are usually lighter in colour, while soldiers and reproductive termites (swarmers) are darker.
 Unlike ants, termites do not have a narrow, pinched waist.

 Termites are found all over the world, particularly in warm, humid climates.
 They originate from their colonies, which can be located in the soil, wood, or above-ground structures.
 Termites can enter homes through tiny gaps in the foundation.